plaid/plaid-go/PUBLISH.md

 git fetch --tags
 ```

+3. Create and merge a PR to update `CHANGELOG.md`

-3. Creating a new release is simple and bundled into a single make command.
+4. Creating a new release is simple and bundled into a single make command.
 Use
 semantic versioning to determine whether a release should be one of the follow
 version bumps:
 - `patch`